-This dystopian, science fiction was published by Margaret K. McElderry Books on September 22, 2015 and has 384 pages.
+This dystopian, science fiction is a eARC edition that was published by Margaret K. McElderry Books on September 22, 2015 and has 384 pages.

 Explore it on Goodreads or Amazon.

 First in the Prisoners of Peace dystopian science fiction series and revolving around the Children of Peace and Greta Gustafsen Stuart.

 This ARC was sent to me by NetGalley and Margaret K. McElderry Books for an honest review.